jonathan-herring/UndeathSentence/README.md

 #### Interacting with the Game:
 - Use WASD keys to move and the left mouse button to fire your weapon.
-- On the game over screen, press space to restart
+- On the game over screen, close the window to exit the game